ajaitasaini/tuesday/README.md

 # Tuesday

 The purpose of this project is to build roadmaps that prioritize tasks and goals that are often overlooked due to extreme complexities, misunderstandings, large teams, or power imbalances.
+The name Tuesday was inspired by logging new accessibility tasks with an old co-worker every Tuesday :)

 ### A front end project built with: